Audiotool: Audiotool 2.0

 About one year from the launch of 1.0 Firestarter, Audiotool 2.0 was launched in collaboration with Burn-Studios and included a feature to import samples, recording from the timeline, a new 16-track mixer, and MIDI support.
 A following update in April 2012 included 5 new plugins, a phase modulation synthesizer, and ability to save device presets.
 Also, the July 2013 update allowed users to collaborate on tracks.

 Audiotool Next 1.0

 February 2015, a major update was officially announced that would convert the application from Flash to HTML5, offering live collaboration and other new features yet to be announced.
 Later that year, some features announced included audio/video chat and a detachable timeline.
 The beta has been released to certain users of the site if they request for the beta on the homepage.
 On October 1, 2018, Audiotool Next was publicly released.

+Audiotool 3.0 and Audiotool NEXUS (2026)

+In January 2026, Audiotool launched an open beta of the redesigned cloud-based digital audio workstation (DAW) known as Audiotool Studio.
+The new version introduced enhanced multiplayer collaboration features and the NEXUS developer platform, an open API and open-source software development kit (SDK) designed to allow third-party developers to create music-production tools, instruments, effects, AI-powered services, and workflow extensions that operate within Audiotool sessions.

+Audiotool NEXUS provides programmatic access to the platform's audio engine, signal processing, routing, MIDI, automation, and plugin state management systems, enabling developers to integrate custom tools into live collaborative music-production environments.

+Let's Build!
+Hackathon Initiative (2026)

+In May 2026, Audiotool announced Let's Build!, a global hackathon series focused on music software development and creative technology.
+The initiative encouraged musicians, developers, and students to create music applications, games, virtual instruments, and DAW extensions using the Audiotool NEXUS SDK and AI-assisted coding tools (vibe-coding).
+The program ran online with partner universities hosting in-person hackathon sprints and meetups.
+Participants competed for prizes from a prize pool worth $70,000+.
+Hackathon events for NEXUS were organized through 2026 in collaboration with BBC Research & Development and Music Hackspace.
+A hackathon was hosted at Berklee College of Music's AIMS Summit.

+Gaming and Esports Partnerships around Music Contests (2024-2026)

+The platform established partnerships with the Esports World Cup (EWC) and Esports Nations Cup (ENC), gaining users within the gaming community.
+The collaborative format that is allowing drop-in participation and real-time creative contribution, became established within this user base.
+Audiotool & EWC contests took place in 2024, 2025 and 2026.